OpenNews/srccon/heart-2020.md

 <div class="page-divider"><span>Tickets & attending</span></div>

 Tickets for SRCCON:❤️ are free for [OpenNews Sustainers](https://opennews.networkforgood.com/) and will also be available on a sliding scale.
-(Find out [more about becoming an OpenNews sustainer](https://opennews.org/blog/lead-launch-sustainer/), the incredible group of donors who have made a recurring commitment to this work.)
-If you would like to attend but are unable to sign up as a sustainer at this time, five community members have pledged to support new members in joining.
+(Find out [more about becoming an OpenNews sustainer](https://opennews.org/blog/lead-launch-sustainer/), the incredible group of supporters who have made a recurring donation to this work.)
+If you would like to attend but are unable to sign up as a sustainer at this time, five community members have pledged to support new sustainers in joining.
 [Reach out to us](mailto:srccon@opennews.org) and we'll take care of the rest.